Rob's plants

 Amsonia — a genus of about twenty species, native to temperate climates in North America, Europe, and Asia.
 Named for Charles Amson, a U.S. traveler-scientist who lived in the 18th century.
 The latest taxonomical wisdom places them in the apocynaceae family, which they share with several hundred other genera, including Asclepias and Vinca.
 The plants, while commonly featured in books about perennials, don't usually make it to the top of must-grow lists — but perhaps they should.

 As is often the case, this page started because I was eager to learn a little more about a few of the plants growing in our garden.
 The species we grow have many similarities — the differences are most apparent when they are contrasted side by side on a dedicated page.
-Compared to other genuses in our garden, for which I have lots of material, amsonia is less represented: we grow only four species/varieties, and all of the mature ones are native to the United States.
+Compared to other genuses in our garden, for which I have lots of material, amsonia is less represented: we grow only a few species/varieties, most of which are native to the United States.

 Cultivation